Sidd-1408/Sidd-1408/README.md

 - 👋 Hi, I’m @Sidd-1408
-- 👀 I’m interested in Data Science and compitative programming
+- 👀 I’m interested in Data Science and competitive programming
-- 🌱 I’m currently learning AI/ML
+- 🌱 I’m currently learning AI/ML and Android Development
 - 💞️ I’m looking to collaborate on Mobile apps and backend
 - 📫 How to reach me duttasid1408@gmail.com